1935 Quetta earthquake: Earthquake

+Aftermath

 Casualties

 Most of the reported casualties occurred in the city of Quetta.
-Initial communiqué drafts issued by the government estimated a total of 20,000 people buried under the rubble, 10,000 survivors and 4,000 injured.
+Initial communiqué drafts issued by the government estimated a total of 25,000 people buried under the rubble, 10,000 survivors and 4,000 injured.
 The city was badly damaged and was immediately prepared to be sealed under military guard with medical advice.
 All the villages between Quetta and Kalat were destroyed, and the British feared casualties would be higher in surrounding towns; it was later estimated to be nowhere close to the damage caused in Quetta.